petergeoghegan/pg_hexedit/README.md

 __CAUTION:__ Do not use pg_hexedit with a PostgreSQL data directory if you are not prepared to have it __corrupt data__! pg_hexedit is made available for educational purposes only.
-It is an *experimental* tool.
+It is an *experimental* tool, originally used for simulating corruption/corruption analysis.

 The type of file (heap/index) is determined automatically by the content of the blocks within the file, using pg_filedump-style hueristics.
 The default is to